nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 called by Timer are in parallel with other commands, since `Timer` is in a separate thread.
 For simplicity’s sake, parallel frames for the remainder of methods called by `Timer` are omitted.

 Step 2.
-The user executes `start 1` command to start a 30 minute timer.
+The user executes `start 1` command to start a 30-minute timer.
 The input goes through `StudyCommand`, where the `TimerParser` is called to parse the command.
 After parsing, `TimerParser` calls the method corresponding to the user’s command (`start`) in `TimerLogic`. `TimerLogic` then handles the logic and initialises an instance of `Countdown` (spawn a thread). `Countdown` then automatically updates itself while waiting for the user to issue